miso-lims/walkthroughs/2-0-samples.md

 <img src="pics/flow-stock.svg"/>

+## 3.1 Propagating to Tissue Processing

+## 3.2 Bulk Propagate Samples

 For the tissue samples created previously (by bulk and single entry), we will create stocks for library preparation.

-## 3.1 Bulk Propagate Samples

 For three of the tissues you created in the previous section, create a stock.